lowRISC/opentitan/doc/security/cryptolib/cryptolib_api.md

 Because the crypto library uses the hardware AES block, it does not expose an init/update/final interface for AES, since this would risk locking up the block if an operation is not finalized.

-### Key generation

-Given a key configuration, generate an AES key.
-The key may be either randomly generated or derived using the key manager, depending on the configuration.

-{{#header-snippet sw/device/lib/crypto/include/aes.h otcrypto_aes_keygen }}

 ### Block Cipher

 A one-shot API initializes the required block cipher mode of operation (ECB, CBC, CFB, OFB or CTR) and performs the required encryption/decryption.